Orange-OpenSource/ns-O-RAN-flexric/README.md

 ```
 cd ns-3-mmwave-oran/GUI
-nano docker-compose.yml # You need to set your ns3 host ip '- NS3_HOST=192.168.100.21', this information is needed for control of ns3 from GUI
+nano docker-compose.yml # you need to set 'NS3_HOST' IP which is address of machine where ns3 is deployed '- NS3_HOST=192.168.100.21'.
+This information is needed for control of ns3 from GUI.
 docker-compose up --build -d # this will deploy environement which includes GUI and InfluxDB database with newest images
+pip3 install influxdb
 ```